kixlab/cs374-spring-2018/assets/pr1/pr1.md

 - If there is a browser issue between Chrome versions in different platforms, TAs will follow the behavior in the student’s platform.
 However, please make sure that you are not using any custom stylesheet in your Chrome.

 ## Where to ask question?
-- If you have questions about this assignment, please post it on our Piazza (in ‘pr1’ folder as ‘question’).
+- If you have questions about this assignment, please post it on our Piazza (in *pr1* folder as *question*).
 TA will answer within a day.
-- If you believe your question should be kept private, please send email to [hyeungshik.jung@kaist.ac.kr](mailto:hyeungshik.jung@kaist.ac.kr)
+- If you believe your question should be kept private, please send email to [hyeungshik.jung@kaist.ac.kr](mailto:hyeungshik.jung@kaist.ac.kr).
+TA may share the question with other students.

 ## OK, what should I do?
 Your job is to build a layout of the capital quiz app based on the starter kit.
 Please note that we don’t implement any interactive features(input, checking answers, etc.) in this programming assignment.